 The UCD Careers Network is delighted to bring you the second UCD Advantage SDG Challenge Competition.
-In partnership with UCD Green Campus, Healthy UCD, UCDVO and UCD Innovation Academy, we are challenging students to find creative solutions to issues facing the UCD community and then pitch their ideas to a panel of judges.
+In partnership with UCD Green Campus, Healthy UCD, UCD in the Community and the UCD Innovation Academy, we are challenging students to find creative solutions to issues facing the UCD community, and then pitch their ideas in a video

-Participants have three issues to choose from, each linked to one of the UN Sustainable Development Goal (SDG).
+Participants have three issues to choose from, each linked to one of the UN Sustainable Development Goals (SDGs).
 The 17 UN Sustainable Development Goals represent an urgent call for action by all countries - developed and developing - in a global partnership.
 They recognise that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and spur economic growth – all while tackling climate change and working to preserve our oceans and forests.
-Groundbreaking work led by UCD researchers and colleagues from academia, government, industry and the charitable sector is contributing to SDG targets in Ireland and further afield.
+Ground-breaking work led by UCD researchers and colleagues from academia, government, industry and the charitable sector is contributing to SDG targets in Ireland and further afield.

-This is a team-based challenge, with a maximum of 4 members in each team.
-All members must be registered UCD students.
+Applicants can take part as individuals or in a team, with a maximum of 4 members.
+All participants must be registered UCD students.
 To participate, all you need to do is:

 To help you develop your idea and prepare your pitch we are running two workshops in conjunction with the UCD Innovation Academy:

 Why should I take part?

-Pitches will be judged on the following criteria;
+Video pitches will be evaluated on the following criteria;

 Is your solution innovative? i.e. new or new to UCD

-Does your solution showcase your team’s research and knowledge?
+Does your solution showcase your/your team’s research and knowledge?

 Is your solution presented in creative and engaging manner?